haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

 # 4. LAN Ports and DRB State
+  This section specifies the DRB election process in TRILL at a broadcast (LAN) link port.
+Since there is no such election when a port is configured as point-to-point, this section does not apply in that case.

+  The information at an RBridge associated with each of its broadcast LAN ports includes the following:
+  * Enablement bit, which

 ## 4.1.
 Port Table Entries and DRB Election State
 ## 4.2.
 DRB Election Events
 ### 4.2.1.
 DRB Election Details